Better Made Potato Chips

 © History Oasis

-In 1970, Better Made Potato Chips made a strategic move to expand its product lineup by acquiring the New Era Potato Chip Company from Frito-Lay.
+Better Made Potato Chips bought New Era Potato Chip Company from Frito-Lay in 1970.

 THE COMPANY MERGED WITH MADE-RITE CHIP COMPANY OF BAY CITY, IN 1994